AltGr/opam-wiki/Specifying_Solver_Preferences.md

-# Specifying user Preferences for the external Solvers
+# Specifying user Preferences for the External Solvers

 A fundamental distinguishing feature of the `opam` package manager is the fact that it is designed to reuse state-of-the-art dependency solving technology that gives the users the possibility to express their preferences regarding the operations to be performed during an installation, instead of being bound to an hard-coded strategy.
 This section provides basic documentation on this feature, and its usage.